Inference in High-dimensional Linear Regression: Inferential properties

-where the first equality is the so-called matrix determinant lemma for determinants of rank one perturbations and the last equality follows as $v^{T}M_\delta^{-1}v=1$.
-Thus the matrix $L_{\delta}$ has at least one zero eigenvalue, showing that, if the condition of Proposition \ref{propq} is satisfied, $m$ is locally weakly convex at any $q_\psi$ of the form \eqref{eqExpressionq} but not strictly convex \citep[e.g.][]{BoydVand}.
-This implies that such solutions minimize $m$ in a ``valley'' rather than at isolated local points.
+where the first equality is the so-called matrix determinant lemma for determinants of rank one perturbations and the last equality follows as $z^{T}M_\delta^{-1} z=1$.
+Thus, the matrix $L_{\delta}$ has at least one zero eigenvalue, showing that, if the condition of Proposition \ref{propq} is satisfied, $m$ is locally weakly convex at any $q_v$ of the form \eqref{eqExpressionq} but not strictly convex \citep[e.g.][]{BoydVand}.
+Let